Jedi-Boy/hello-world-/README.md

 # hello-world-
-Jed here, I wanna be a master coder and engineer someday.
+Jed here, hope be a master coder and engineer someday.